-While Ma says he takes care of the kitchen operations, he says his wife “basically runs things” at the restaurant.
+Ma takes care of the kitchen operations but says his wife “basically runs things” at the restaurant.
 One of the things Hernandez focuses on is getting people in the door.
 Currently, she worries people won’t know Water & Wall exists due to the lack of outdoor signage for the restaurant.
 But she was encouraged to hold off on ordering any because the whole building is apparently supposed to get a bit of a facelift with new signs.

 “It’ll happen.
 People will find us,” Hernandez said.
 “It’s been a little crazy these past couple of weeks.
 But it’s exciting, too.”

 Ma is confident the customer base will continue to grow once people notice the restaurant, try it and spread the word.
 He said Virginia Square is quieter than some of Arlington’s other restaurant hubs, but that’s how he likes it.